freed-man/mp1-gym/README.md

 * To quickly locate contact information when I need to make inquiries
 * To explore personal training options and book sessions conveniently
 * To connect with the gym's social media accounts to stay updated on daily activities and community events
+* To browse content like workout tips, nutrition advice, and gym news

 Potential gym member, I want:
 * To explore the gym's facilities through high-quality visual content including images and videos